octoshrimpy/chromaforge/__/beginnings of magic design.md

     charm
         L * target creatures are attracted to object/creature of your choosing. question rock
-        you may ask any inanimate a question, and it will answer, but only you will hear.
+        you may ask any inanimate object or non-verbal creature a question, and it will answer, but only you will hear.
 May not be accurate, or truthful.

 any color